 Please turn on the baby monitor when you go upstairs.

 I forgot to grab bananas at the store.
 Do you mind picking some up?

 OMG, <insert child’s name> was fussy today.

 What should we have for dinner tonight?

-In the midst of all of this business-like chatter, the small niceties often get lost.
+In the midst of all of this business-like chatter, the small niceties are known to get lost.
 New parents are often exhausted and grumpy, so the words are more likely to be testy or blaming.
 Let me tell you, my husband and I have had many a day when our words were more negative than positive.

 In my work with couples, and in my own marriage, I’ve found that making a concerted effort to add in positive words and phrases can make a gigantic difference in the tone and feel you are setting in your home.
 In fact, research by John Gottman indicates that solid, happy couples counterbalance every 1 negative interaction with 5 positive interactions.
 The point?
 You are going to be grumpy or curt at times.
 Just make sure that you are overpowering the negative with positive.